neilsmurphy/sharadar-download-manager/README.md

 ## What is it?
-Sharadar Download Manager is a simple package for assising in downloading the Sharadar Stock tables from Quandl.
-It aims to simplify downloading and updating these large files to local csv files and databases.
-It also reduces the amount of time needed to download and manage these files.
-Finally, it seeks to make downloading Sharadar data files easier for new programmers.
+Sharadar Download Manager is a simple script for assisting in downloading the Sharadar stock tables from Quandl.
+It aims to simplify downloading and updating these files to local csv files and databases.
+It seeks to make downloading Sharadar data files easier for new or non-programmers.
+It is not a bulk downloader as the Quandl python API does not allow for concurrency.

 ## Main Features
 Here are a few of the things the Sharadar Download Manager does well.